DaviDokuro/SARP-Toolset/ReadMe.txt

 		shenMoveAll.sh

 	When you have the folders set up, it's time to start preparing the data, and this is where the difference is.
-	Instead of dropping the WAV files from one pack directly into the "rename" folder, you will be putting all of the WAVs in "rename" in their respective folders.
+	Instead of dropping the WAV files from one pack directly into the "rename" folder, you will be putting the WAVs in "rename" in their respective folders.
 	The WAVs must be contained directly in folders which retain the original pack name, eg 01BEDA, 01BEDB, 01BUS etc

 	Once that is taken care of, simply run shenMoveAll.sh:

-		sh shenMoveAll.sh
+		sh shenMoveAll.sh 1

 	When shenMoveAll.sh runs, it will look at the folder names in the rename directory.
-	It will then use that folder name to look up the associated CSV.
+	It will then use that folder name to look up the associated CSV for the designated disk.
 	Last, it will use that CSV to rename all of the files in that folder, before moving on to the next folder.

 	You can put as many or as few folders in the rename directory as you want, it will only poll the CSV files associated with the folders in "rename".